Bobby Finke: Early career

 At 14 years old, Finke broke the Florida Age Group State Championships (FLAGS) 800m freestyle meet record with a time of 8:25.20.
 He proceeded to break the 1500m freestyle meet record, dropping over 15 seconds, for a time of 15:56.82.
 Finke also won the USA Swimming Open Water Junior Nationals by finishing first of all swimmers under 18 years of age.
-Finke was finished seventh overall in a field that included both the pro open water swimmers as well as collegiate swimmers.
+Finke finished seventh overall in a field that included both the pro open water swimmers as well as collegiate swimmers.

 High school career

 Finke graduated from Countryside High School in Clearwater, Florida, where he competed with his high school team.
-He also swam club for Saint Petersburg Aquatics, where he was coached by Fred Lewis.
+He also swam club for Saint Petersburg Aquatics, where he was coached by Fred Lewis, and swam alongside notable swimmers, such as Melanie Margalis and Nic Fink.
 Finke accomplished much during his high school years.
 Finke became a Team USA World Championship qualifier at FINA in 2017, and a member of the USA Swimming National team.
 At the 2018 Phillips 66 National Championships Finke finished second in the 1,500-meter freestyle in 14:55.34.
 Finke posted the third-fastest time ever in the 1,500-meter freestyle at the 2018 Pan Pacific Championships with a mark of 14:48.79.
 He also became a two-time NISCA All-American and a two-time USA Swimming Scholastic All-America.
 Finke also was a state champion in several swimming events in Florida's Division 4A.
 Entering college, Finke was ranked the No. 18-ranked recruit overall, and No. 1 swimmer in the state of Florida for the 2018 class.